mahdyaslami/Guideline/source/php/conventions-en.rst

   #. ``count()``
   #. ``keys()``

 #.
 The usage of these methods is only allowed when it is clear that there is a
    main relation:

   #. a ``CookieJar`` has many ``Cookie`` objects;

-  #. a Service ``Container`` has many services and many parameters (as services
-     is the main relation, the naming convention is used for this relation);

   #. a Console ``Input`` has many arguments and many options.
 There is no "main"
      relation, and so the naming convention does not apply.